jonaskje/binary-object-notation/README.md

 ### OS X ###

-Run 'make'.
+1. Get the tundra build system from https://github.com/deplinenoise/tundra
+2. Run 'tundra' from the root directory.
 Should work on any other unix-like, little-endian platform, too.
+   - This will build the library and all tools and test code.
+3. Use the output from tundra-output/<config>

 ### Windows ###